stcarrez/ada-wiki/README.md

 ## Version 1.4.3   - Under development
   - Feature #7: Add a style on HTML table
+  - Feature #8: Add support for strikeout in markdown

 ## Version 1.4.2   - Aug 2024
   - Cleanup build environment to drop configure